henry2004y/Vlasiator.jl/docs/src/log.md

 The VLSV loader inherits the basic structure from [Analysator](https://github.com/fmihpc/analysator) and is redesigned for performance.

-Besides the language difference in speed, one of the key decisions in boosting performance is to avoid the usage of dictionary with integer keys as much as possible.
+* Besides the language difference in speed, one of the key decisions in boosting performance is to avoid the usage of dictionary with integer keys as much as possible.
+* It is generally faster to read a bunch of cell IDs together than to read each cell one-by-one.

 ### Benchmarks